Accelerated Payments logoAccelerated Payments logoAccelerated Payments logoAccelerated Payments logo

 This type of finance is very specific, tailored to suit the financial demands of individual companies who export.
 It allows business to grow quickly by widening their sales channels into new markets.
 It can also increase your trade with large foreign multinationals who will demand longer payment terms.

-Before agreeing terms of business, it is sensible to speak to a finance provider, such as Accelerated Payments, to see if they can provide you with finance for invoices to your new customer.
+Before agreeing terms of business, it is sensible to speak to a finance provider, such as Accelerated Payments, to see if they can provide you with finance for receivables to your new customer.
 By seeking pre-approval on overseas debtors, you can arm yourself with the knowledge that you can trade comfortably with new clients up to an agreed level.

-Export finance will also often come with bad debt protection included in the price meaning that you will be covered and paid for at least 80% of the invoice value even if your debtor goes out of business.
-Here at Accelerated Payments the cost of bad debt protection is always included in our selective invoice finance offering.
+Export finance will also often come with bad debt protection included in the price meaning that you will be covered and paid for at least 80% of the receivable value even if your debtor goes out of business.
+Here at Accelerated Payments the cost of bad debt protection is always included in our selective receivables finance offering.
 So, you’re safe in the knowledge that we’ve got you covered.
 Read on to see how we could help you.

 HOW CAN ACCELERATED PAYMENTS MAKE EXPORT FINANCE WORK FOR YOU?